What is Parallel Parenting?

-Parallel parenting is a strategy separated or divorced parents use to minimize interaction and conflict while focusing on their individual responsibilities.
+Parallel parenting is a co-parenting strategy used by separated or divorced parents to minimize interaction and conflict while focusing on their individual responsibilities.
 Unlike traditional co-parenting, which emphasizes collaboration and communication, parallel parenting involves a more structured and less direct approach.
 Parents follow a set schedule and guidelines for their time with the children, limiting interactions to what is necessary for the child’s well-being.

 Focusing on Your Own Parenting Time and Responsibilities